oxidecomputer/humility/README.md

 all available sensors, use `-l` (`--list`); to summarize sensor values, use `-s` (`--summarize`).
-To constrain sensors by type, use the `-t` (`--types`) option; to constrain sensors by device, use the `-d` (`--devices`) option.
-Within each option, multiple specifications serve as a logical OR (that is, (`-d raa229618,tmp117` would yield all sensors from either device), but if both kinds of specifications are present, they serve as a logical AND (e.g., `-t thermal -d raa229618,tmp117` would yield all thermal sensors from either device).
+To constrain sensors by type, use the `-t` (`--types`) option; to constrain sensors by device, use the `-d` (`--devices`) option; to constrain sensors by name, use the `-n` (`--named`) option.
+Within each option, multiple specifications serve as a logical OR (that is, (`-d raa229618,tmp117` would yield all sensors from either device), but if multiple kinds of specifications are present, they serve as a logical AND (e.g., `-t thermal -d raa229618,tmp117` would yield all thermal sensors from either device).